Cavendish, Prince Edward Island

 Cavendish is an unincorporated rural community in the township of Lot 23, Queens County, Prince Edward Island, Canada.

 The community's primary industries are tourism and agriculture supporting a very small year-round population.
 Cavendish is the largest seasonal resort area in Prince Edward Island with an average daily population in the months of July and August of approximately 7,500 residents.
-It was also home to Lucy Maud Montgomery, writer of Anne of Green Gables.
-She said she loved sitting by a window, and writing Anne of Green Gables while looking out the windows onto the fields of Cavendish.
+It was also home to Lucy Maud Montgomery, writer of Anne of Green Gables (1908).
+She said she loved sitting by a window and writing while looking out the windows onto the fields of Cavendish, which was the inspiration for the book's setting of Avonlea.

 Geography

 Cavendish is located northwest of North Rustico and east of Stanley Bridge in the central part of the province on the north shore, fronting the Gulf of St. Lawrence.
 Administratively, it is part of the Resort Municipality of Stanley Bridge, Hope River, Bayview, Cavendish and North Rustico (37.74 km2).